iorchard/k8s-recipes/ceph-cluster-setup/README.rst

 * sshpass: required for ssh connection with password

-These packages should be installed while running playbook.
+These packages will be installed while running playbook.

 * lvm2: required for workers to manage logical volumes.
-* policykit-1: required to set timezone.
+* policykit-1: required to set timezone for all machines.
-* python3-apt: (optional) required for dry-run (--check option)
+* python3-apt: required for dry-run (--check option) for all machines

 The ansible user should be on every machine and have sudo privilege.